 Adding Steps to a Timber Retaining Wall

-Both pressure-treated timbers and railroad ties are suitable raw materials for steps, and while you can put steps directly in front of the wall, they look better and are more useful if you do as Allan Block recommends and leave a space for them when building the wall.
+Pressure-treated timbers make good steps, and while you can put steps directly in front of the wall, they look better and are more useful if you do as Allan Block recommends and leave a space for them when building the wall.
 This would consist of two corners formed by perpendicular walls extending toward the hillside.
 This creates an alcove into which you can stack timbers or build a conventional staircase with stringers and treads.

-To determine the number of steps, measure the vertical rise from the bottom to the top of the wall using a tape measure and divide that number by the height of the treads, which is 5 1/2 inches for 6x6 timbers and 7 inches for railroad ties.
+To determine the number of steps, measure the vertical rise from the bottom to the top of the wall using a tape measure and divide that number by the height of the treads, which is 5 1/2 inches for 6x6 timbers.
 If you flatten out the ground inside the alcove, you can place timbers on top of one another, anchoring them to the ground and to one another, or you can construct a pair of stringers with a 7-inch rise, fasten them to the sides of the alcove and screw treads to the stringers.

 Stacking timbers is probably the easier method.
-Create the base by laying timbers side by side and anchoring them to the ground with rebar and then place a second layer and screw them down with landscape screws, leaving the first two timbers in the base exposed to act as the first step.
+Create the base by laying timbers side by side and anchoring them to the ground with rebar and then place a second layer and screw them down with landscape screws, leaving the first two timbers in the base exposed to act as the first step (this makes each step about 11 inches deep).
 Continue adding layers in this way, leaving the two timbers in the layer underneath exposed until you reach the last step, which is ideally at the same level as the ground at the top of the stairway.